BradyMcd/tiny-lisp/README.md

 Printing the structure resulting from the read step is implemented both to strings and file pointers

-Eval has seen its first pass.
-Initial tests are promising

 ### Lval
 A work in progress, all manipulations of the lval type which aren't directly